stvsmth/tendermule/README.md

 ## Can I ...

 * Pass in my own list of adjectives and nouns
-* Filter out cert adjectives or nouns
+* Filter out certain adjectives or nouns from the provided list
-* Fill the result to some fixed length (with random numbers)
+* Fill the result to some fixed length (with random characters)
 * Control the case of the identifier

-The answer to all of the above is the same: Not yet, but it's coming.
+The answer to all of the above is the same: Not yet, but probably later.